Auction-based Adaptive Resource Allocation Optimization in Dense and Heterogeneous IoT Networks: System Model and Problem Statement

 The objective function \eqref{Eq: objective_fn} represents the average transmit power of uplinks in the IoT pool with the regulation flexibility upon STFS indicator $\mathbf{C}$ and dispersion metric $\mathbf{A}$.
-The power minimization problem is constrained with a given acceptable lower bound of channel throughput value, $\Gamma^{th}_{k}$ of node $k$ as in \eqref{Eq: gamma_th} for the purpose of better QoS.
-Therefore, for a specific node $k$, \eqref{Eq: power_bounds} explains the feasible region of power space which belongs to average power space $P$.
+The power minimization problem \eqref{Eq: power_bounds} is constrained with a given acceptable lower bound of channel throughput value, $\Gamma^{th}_{k}$ of node $k$ as in \eqref{Eq: gamma_th} for better QoS.
 The rest of the constraints, \eqref{Eq: rest_equations} act as supportive agents for the execution mechanism and the completion of the optimization problem.
-Let's explore the optimization tool and the selective rationale, taking into account the evolving prominent features in the problem.